 You can also take a look at old posters or entrance tickets, a few actors’ autographs or even some of the wooden plates that were used to get back your shoes at the end of a play, also doubling as small ads.

-And everything is displayed with care, in refined packagings and boxes.
+Everything is displayed with care, in refined packagings and boxes.
 The atmosphere and the decoration have a slightly old charm to them, as if we had just entered a small cocoon of nostalgia.
 Facing such a large choice of sweets, the discrete yet thoughtful staff recommends me to try its specialty: a sort of puff with a touch of honey, filled with white bean paste.

 A small dessert that isn’t too sweet, with a texture that melts in the mouth.
 A shop you must visit to fill up on local and gourmet souvenirs that are as pretty as they are tasty.

-Ohori Park in Fukuoka
+Walk Through Ohori Park in Fukuoka

 If your itinerary does not leave you enough time to immerse yourself in the nature of Mt.
 Hiko or Kawara, go for a walk in Ohori Park while staying in Fukuoka.

 Like a small oasis in the middle of the city, the park was landscaped in the beginning of the 20th century around Fukuoka’s old castle moats.
-I found it very peaceful and relaxing atmosphere, on a weekday morning in September, with a few runners and cyclists as only company.
+I found it very peaceful and relaxing atmosphere, on a weekday morning in September, with a few runners and cyclists as my only company.

-Shaped in a circle with a large pond at its center, it is very pleasant to walk around it and through it via the small island in the middle and its Japanese bridges.
+Shaped in a circle with a large pond at its center, it is very pleasant to walk around it and via the small island in the middle and its Japanese bridges.
 The water is clear and calm which makes for the perfect mirror reflecting the city skyline in the distance.

-To spend the night in Fukuoka, or even just the evening, go to Stand by Me, located just a few minutes by foot from Ohori Park.
+If you’re spending the night in Fukuoka, or even just the evening, go to Stand by Me, located just a few minutes by foot from Ohori Park.
 This new hostel concept opened its doors last year, in June.

 All the izakaya classics are on the menu, sometimes slightly re-imagined with a Stand by Me touch (I tasted for example a yuzu sour instead of the usual lemon sour, a shochu based cocktail with citrus and soda).
 The place is rather small and lively, and I bet you will end up talking to your table neighbors at some point or another during the night!